animeshthomas/Doccure-MERN/README.md

 - **Doctor Listing:** 👩‍⚕️👨‍⚕️ Browse through a curated list of available doctors with detailed profiles.
 - **Appointment Booking:** 📅 Schedule appointments with your preferred doctors at your convenience.
 - **Payment Integration:** 💳 Experience secure and convenient payment processing through the magic of Stripe.
+- **Premium Subscription Module:** 💼 Unlock exclusive features and benefits by subscribing to our premium membership.
 - **Responsive UI:** 📱 Enjoy a user-friendly and modern interface designed with the elegance of Tailwind CSS.

 ## Tech Stack 💻